Chapter 20.51

 (e) The proposed activity consists of non-conversion forest practices regulated by the Department of Natural Resources.

-(3) To ensure compliance with subsection (2) of this section, the director shall not issue development permits requiring more than 500 square feet of land disturbance located within the Lake Whatcom watershed from September 15th through May 31st.
+(3) To ensure compliance with subsection (2) of this section, all permits authorizing more than 500 square feet of land disturbance located within the Lake Whatcom watershed shall be conditioned on such work not being authorized from September 15th through May 31st.

 (4) Soil disturbance associated with an exempt clearing activity shall be minimized to the maximum extent practicable.
 The director shall have the authority to condition an exempt activity to ensure that temporary erosion and sediment control measures will be implemented.